-A Level mock examinations are held early in this term and help in evaluating offers is ongoing.
-Students will notify UCAS of their first and 'insurance' choices.
+A Level mock examinations are held early in this term.
+Students will decide on their first and second choice of university as offers are received; help in evaluating offers is on-going.
+Students will then notify UCAS and Private Colleges of their first and 'insurance' choices.